Louisburg College: Campus

 Louisburg College consists of 20 major buildings.
 It sits on the north side of the city on 75 acres of land with Main Street running through the middle, dividing campus into West Campus and East Campus.

 Academics

-Students can earn degrees in three different fields including the Associate of Arts in General College, the Associate of Science in General Science, and the Associate of Science in Business.
+Students can earn degrees in three different fields including the Associate of Arts in General College, the Associate of Science in General Science, and the Associate of Science in business.
 Students can take additional coursework in disciplines such as the expressive arts and education.

 Athletics

-The Louisburg College Hurricanes rosters 14 varsity athletic teams; Men's and Women's Basketball, Men's and Women's Soccer, Men's and Women's Cross Country/Track, Baseball, Softball, Women's Volleyball, Football, Esports, and Cheerleading.
+The Louisburg Hurricanes rosters 14 varsity athletic teams; Men's and Women's Basketball, Men's and Women's Soccer, Men's and Women's Cross Country/Track, Baseball, Softball, Women's Volleyball, Football, Esports, and Cheerleading.
 Louisburg competes in the NJCAA in varying divisions depending on team.